About the author

 A company called Cogito has jumped into the muddy waters of empathy-driven, customer service training.
 According to Cogito’s webpage, their AI software “analyzes voice signals in phone conversations and empowers agents to build better rapport on every call.”
 Supervisors can monitor live calls and can be alerted by the program if a customer is not receiving an optimal experience during the call.
 The question is when does monitoring an employee’s performance become saturated and start to dwindle in its effectiveness?

-The open source project in education at AI Time Journal seeks to build on solutions like the one that has been presented by Cogito with a continued emphasis on AI-assisted, behavioral coaching tools.
-Our objective is to use machine learning to enhance the skills needed to provide positive customer service engagement, while not overwhelming the agents with feedback overload.
-You can track our journey here.
+Through the AI for Education Initiative, committee members have an opportunity to build on solutions like the one that has been presented by Cogito with a continued emphasis on AI-assisted, behavioral coaching tools.
+The objective would be to take a deeper look at the use machine learning tools that can enhance the skills needed to provide positive customer service engagement, while not overwhelming the agents with feedback overload.

-Join the project!
+Join the initiative!
 Support us in “bringing education to the next level” through a collaboration on ideas that utilize AI.